1. Downhill Skiing and Snowboarding

 For non-skiers, snowshoeing wins out as an easy-to-learn and family-friendly activity.
 Most summer hiking trails are suitable for snowshoeing come winter, but Whistler also has some great areas with marked trails, mapped routes, and gear rentals.

 Take a short excursion on snowshoes along the nature trail in Lost Lake Park.
 Located in the southern end of the park, the outfitter Cross Country Connection sells day passes to the trails, rents equipment, and gives lessons.
 The park and surrounding area have other trails too, such as the route along Green Lake and through Nicklaus North Golf Course.

-Another developed snowshoeing area lies southwest of the village, in the Callaghan Valley's Whistler Olympic Park.
-About 20 km (12.4 miles) of trails lead to waterfalls, past frozen lakes, and through wilderness forests.
+Another developed snowshoeing area lies southwest of the village, in the Callaghan Valley's Whistler Olympic Park (read a review).
+Trails lead to waterfalls, past frozen lakes, and through wilderness forests.
 Some trails are pet-friendly.

 Both areas also offer cross-country skiing (see below).